Argentina national football team: Kit

 The first kit ever worn by Argentina, in their official debut against Uruguay in 1902, included a light blue shirt.

-On 2 July 1908, Argentina debuted a shirt with light blue vertical stripes on a white jersey, which they used when they played a side formed of Campeonato Paulista players at Velódromo Paulistano; they used the jersey in an official match against Uruguay on 13 September 1908, and the striped jersey has remained as the definitive kit for Argentina ever since then.
+On 9 July 1906, Argentina wore the lightblue and white shirt for the first time in a match v South Africa during their tour of South America.
+The match was held in Sociedad Sportiva Argentina.
+Since then, the albiceleste shirt has remained as the definitive kit for Argentina.
 The team's away kits have been in dark blue shades, with the colours of shorts and socks varying from time to time.

 Argentina has also sported other kits; on 3 June 1919 in Rio de Janeiro, playing against Brazil, Argentina wore a light blue kit, similar to that of Uruguay, out of respect for Roberto Chery, a substitute goalkeeper for Uruguay, who had collapsed and died during a match against Chile at the 1919 South American Championship; the match between Argentina and Brazil was organised by the Brazilian Football Confederation for the benefit of Chery's relatives.
 At the 1958 World Cup, Argentina wore the yellow jersey of Swedish club IFK Malmö against West Germany, as the team had arrived in Sweden without an away kit.